– Spoiler Review –

-- In Mon Mothma’s speech to the Senate played via HoloNet in the opening of the episode, she references the Ghorman Massacre, and unlike certain high profile people in real life, this name wasn’t just pulled out of the nothing of space; it was in fact part of a 1990’s Rebel Alliance sourcebook, as revealed by Pablo Hidalgo on Twitter.
+- In Mon Mothma’s speech to the Senate played via HoloNet in the opening of the episode, she references the Ghorman Massacre, and unlike certain high profile people in real life, this name wasn’t just pulled out of the nothing of space; it was in fact part of a 1990’s Rebel Alliance sourcebook, as revealed by Pablo Hidalgo on Twitter (Pablo has decided to delete old tweets, so sorry the link is dead now!).
 Likewise, Mothma’s actions this episode were already foreshadowed in the Rogue One Visual Guide!

 - *Have you heard the good word?
 Star Wars Rebels is back for a season 4 later this year (gotta love Dave Filoni’s lothcat drawing about the announcement)!
 And has been the case for the last two years, expect more details about the upcoming season at Celebration Orlando next month in April!

 - Incubus has always been one of my favorite bands so during the episode when Ezra and Dutch were shooting into the nebula and it was blasting the Star Destroyers, I couldn’t help but think of the line “…newborn nebulas in bloom…” from their song “Nice to Know You.”

 - There’s only three episodes left this season!
 Next week is “Double Agent Droid,” where AP-5 and Chopper go deep undercover, the following week is “Twin Suns,” the big Obi-Wan v Maul showdown on Tatooine, and finally “Zero Hour,” where Thrawn makes his move against Phoenix Squad.
 The Rebel Alliance’s first big steps to come together were pretty big this week, but there’s still more ahead!